Purdy’s Wharf, Tower I

 John McKiggan, Q.C., is a founding member of the Birth Injury Lawyers Alliance of Canada (BILA), and a partner at McKiggan Hebert Lawyers.
 A graduate of Dalhousie University in Halifax, John has significant experience representing victims in medical malpractice cases, including families whose child has suffered a birth injury.
 He has achieved some of the highest reported settlements in birth injury cases in Atlantic Canada.
 He has received national recognition in the field of medical malpractice and has authored two books: The Consumer’s Guide to Medical Malpractice Claims in Canada and Brain Matter: The Survivor’s Guide to Brain Injury Claims.

-In addition to his work as a lawyer, John contributes to the Brain Injury Association of Canada.
+In addition to his work as a lawyer, John c volunteers on the Board of the Nova Scotia Cerebral Palsy Association.
 He also educates kids and teens about safe driving practices.

 How We Help